Call Toll Free in the US: 1-800-419-4601

-Some colleges have restrictions on who can bring cars to campus.
+Though before you fill up the tank, make sure this is even an option — not all colleges allow students to keep cars on campus.
 Even upperclassmen who have cars may have to park far away if they live in the college dorms.

 Parking might be a concern even if you live off-campus.
 Spots could be limited, and you might need a parking pass.